 I planted my indoor seed starts about three weeks ago and almost everything has sprouted!
 We have baby peppers, tomatoes, rosemary, and a few flower varieties poking out of the soil.
 I am eager for spring’s arrival!

-You can learn the basics to starting seeds indoors over here, but now it’s time to talk about caring for little seedlings once they have germinated.
+You can learn the basics to Starting Seeds Indoors over here, but now it’s time to talk about caring for little seedlings once they have germinated.
 Proper care helps those babies grow into healthy, thriving plants.
+Soon they’ll be ready to Transplant to the Garden!

 Tending sprouts can feel a bit overwhelming.
 I had many questions at the beginning, so my aim is to make all of this information user friendly.
 Here are a few tips for caring for seedlings.